GordonFrohman11/ShowDeathCause/README.md

 3. Launch the game and enjoy!
 To remove you simply need to delete the `ShowDeathCause.dll` file.

 ## Changelog
+### Version 1.0.4
+- Updated for Risk of Rain 2 version 1.0

 ### Version 1.0.3
 - Catch case where there are no attackers